FiratCanDalgic/EDA_Project/README.md

-Harika!
-GitHub projen için kopyalayıp doğrudan kullanabileceğin profesyonel Markdown formatındaki metin aşağıdadır:

-Markdown

 # 📊 Exploratory Data Analysis (EDA) Project: Sales & Revenue Analysis

 This project was developed to analyze a business's sales data to examine revenue trends, category-based performances, and time-series changes.
 It covers an end-to-end analysis process from data cleaning to interactive visualization.